ReproModel/repromodel/README.md

 With this <strong>no-code solution</strong>, you'll have access to a collection of benchmark and SOTA models and datasets.
 Dive into training visualizations, effortlessly extract code for publication, and let our LLM-powered automated methodology description writer do the heavy lifting.
 Watch our [demo](https://www.youtube.com/watch?v=MQHZMEloUps).

+The current prototype helps researchers to modularize their development and compare the performance of each step in the pipeline in a reproducible way.

+The following version will help researchers to build upon state-of-the-art research faster by just loading the previously published study ID.
+All code, experiments, and results would already be verified, and stored in the system.
+The prototype version helped us reduce the time for model development, computation, and writing by at least 40%.

 https://repromodel.netlify.app

 ## Features